The parameterized space complexity of model-checking bounded variable first-order logic: Summary and future directions

 \section{Summary and future directions}

-We asked for the parameterized space complexity of model-checking bounded variable first-order logic, i.e.\ $\pmc(\FO^s)$ for fixed $s\ge 2$.
-We stratified the problem into subproblems according quantifier alternation rank and showed (Theorem~\ref{thm:mccomplete}) that the respective subproblems $\pmc(\Sigma^s_t)$ are complete for the levels of the tree-hierarchy $\TREE[t]$, the alternation hierarchy above the class \TREE\ from \cite{cm1}.
+We have studied the parameterized space complexity of model-checking bounded variable first-order logic, i.\,e.\ $\pmc(\FO^s)$ for fixed $s\ge 2$.
+We stratified the problem into subproblems according quantifier alternation rank and showed (Theorem~\ref{thm:mccomplete}) that the respective subproblems $\pmc(\Sigma^s_t)$ are complete for the levels of the tree-hierarchy $\TREE[t]$, the alternation hierarchy above the class \TREE\ from~\cite{cm1}.
 We further showed that allowing function symbols does not increase the space complexity of these problems (Theorem~\ref{thm:func}).
-This gives a quite fine-grained picture of the space complexities involved, i.e.\ up to pl-reductions.
+This gives a quite fine-grained picture of the space complexities up to pl-reductions.

 However, it is open whether the tree-hierarchy is strict even under some plausible complexity assumption.
-We showed is does not collapse to $\paraL$ if Savitch's Theorem is optimal, in fact, then already $\PATH\neq\paraL$ (Theorem~\ref{thm:improvesavitch}).
+We showed it does not collapse to $\paraL$ if Savitch's Theorem is optimal, in fact, then already $\PATH\neq\paraL$ (Theorem~\ref{thm:improvesavitch}).
 It follows that $\pmc(\Sigma^2_1)$ cannot be solved in parameterized logarithmic space if Savitch's Theorem is optimal.
-Under this assumption we proved a stronger result (Theorem~\ref{thm:upper}) stating, intuitively, that the na\"ive model-checking algorithm is space-optimal.
+Under this assumption we proved a stronger result (Theorem~\ref{thm:upper}) stating, intuitively, that the na\"{\i}ve model-checking algorithm is space-optimal.

 Finally, Theorem~\ref{thm:upper} gives a highly space-efficient model-checking algorithm for $\pmc(\Sigma^s_t)$.
 We presented two constructions, a direct one and another, pointed out to us by an anonymous reviewer, via a reduction of $\pmc(\Sigma_1^2)$ to $p$-$\stdipath_\le$ and Savitch's algorithm.